MicrosoftDocs/SupportArticles-docs/support/azure/azure-container-instances/acr-image-pull-failures-managed-identity.md

 ## Troubleshooting from the ACR side

-1. Check if the managed identity is assigned with the `AcrPull` role.
+1. Check if the managed identity is assigned to the `AcrPull` role.

     If not, you might see the "InaccessibleImage" error: